-Reinsurance ceded on deposits totaled \$5.9 million in 2022, resulting from the deposit-type reinsurance agreement previously mentioned that became effective April 1, 2022.
+Reinsurance ceded on deposits totaled \$3.8 million in 2023, down from \$5.9 million in 2022.
+This reinsurance resulted from additional deposits on the closed block of policies included in the deposit-type reinsurance agreement previously mentioned that became effective April 1, 2022.